spdx/tools-python/README.md

 ## Example
 Here are some examples of possible use cases to quickly get you started with the spdx-tools.
-If you want a more comprehensive example about how to create an SPDX document from scratch, have a look [here](examples%2Fspdx2_document_from_scratch.py).
+If you want more examples, like how to create an SPDX document from scratch, have a look [at the examples folder](examples).
 ```python
 import logging